aws-samples/aws-get-started-workshop/content/00-intro/04-foundation-capabilities.md

 **Security**
 * AWS account hardening
-* Guardrails for overall AWS environment security
+* An initial set of guardrails to help ehance the security of your overall AWS environment
 * Centralized secure logging of AWS API calls and AWS resource configuration changes
-* Federated access to the AWS platform
+* Federated access to help manage human user access to your AWS environment
-* Policies for managing access to AWS accounts:
+* Policies to help manage access to AWS accounts:
   * Cloud platform team access including cloud and security administration, audit, and finance
   * Builder team access to team development environments
   * Least privileged workload administrative access to test and production environments

 **Networking**
-* Virtual networking for hosting workloads
+* Virtual networking for workloads that depend on networking
-* On-premises network connectivity
+* Hybrid on-premises network connectivity
 * Internet integration

 **Cost Management**
 * Centralized billing and cost management

-{{% notice note %}}
-**Review Note:** Insert a layered architecture diagram to highlight the foundational capabilities that you will establish via this guide in support of your first few workloads moving into production will be just the start of an ongoing establishment of foundational capabilities.
-The upper layers of the diagram will show capabilites that are more workload and perhaps origanizational tool specific that are not addressed by the guide.
-For example, what the customer puts into their team development AWS accounts is outside the scope of the guide.
-{{% /notice %}}

-## Progression of Foundation Capabilities

-{{% notice note %}}
-**Review Note:** This section will use the familiar notion of "crawl, walk, run" to emphasize that the initial set of capabilities and their degrees of realization as addressed in this guide is more akin to the "crawl" stage of cloud adoption and that further investment in the foundation is often needed as adoption expands.
-{{% /notice %}}